 - A station should prepare all documentation in time for it to be placed in the public inspection file by the due date.
 If the deadline is not met, the station should give the true date when the information was placed in the file and explain its lateness.
 A station should avoid creating the appearance that it was timely filed when it was not.

 These are only a few ideas as to how stations can make complying with the children’s television requirements easier.
 Please do not hesitate to contact the attorneys in the Communications Practice for specific advice on compliance with these rules or for assistance in preparing any of this documentation.

 Class A Television Stations Only

-A PDF of this article can be found at 2016 Second Quarter Children’s Television Programming Documentation.
+A PDF version of this article can be found at 2017 Second Quarter Children’s Television Programming Documentation.